ttumppi/WarehouseWebsite/docs/design.md

 ### Delete item
 * Search for an item
-* Item page is diplayed
+* Item page is displayed
 * Delete item
 * All balance of the item will be deleted and the shelf space will be empty (itemless)

 ### Delete shelf
 * Go to shelf browser
 * Delete shelf
-* Shelf can only be deleted if it's empty